rkoeninger/ShenScript/docs/interop.rst

 Shen Interop
 ============

-The environment object, $, comes with additional functions to make JS functions callable from Shen, setting global symbols, declaring types and macros, etc.
+The environment object, :js:`$`, comes with additional functions to make JavaScript functions callable from Shen, setting global symbols, declaring types and macros, etc.

 ..
 Important:: Some of these will return a promise if the environment was built in async mode.